helix4u/load_video_frame/README.md

 This is a video frame image provider + indexer/video creation nodes for hooking up to iterators and ranges and ControlNets and such for [invokeAI](https://github.com/invoke-ai/InvokeAI) node experimentation >
 Think animation + ControlNet outputs.

+# Caveats:
+> Pick the correct versions to try...
+> There have changes in how nodes and workflows work since original publication, so version matters and **MUST MATCH**.

-Caveat: A high number of frames may cause a bit of time to create with the example workflow.
+A high number of frames may cause a bit of time to create with the example workflow.
 I'd stick to smaller batches of frames at first and slowly ramp up to find a length of time you're willing to wait for the task to start/complete.

+# Tips:
-Tip: Render every other frame and then interpolate the in-between frames with something like RIFE or FILM for some more smoothing and a lot less rendering time.
+Render every other frame and then interpolate the in-between frames with something like RIFE or FILM for some more smoothing and a lot less rendering time.

 Feel free to contribute or take ispiration for your own ideas and thanks to those who already have!